 We laid the collected wood and supplies on the ground and leaned them against our main support pole as tightly as they’d fit.
-Thinner sticks were used to fill in the gaps between bigger ones and those with unforgiving bends and crooks.
+Thinner branches were used to fill in the gaps between bigger ones and those with unforgiving bends and crooks.

-Lashing these sticks to the main beam could be useful if the structure is going to become a more permanent place to stay, but for a short duration simply leaning the sticks is adequate.
+Lashing these sticks to the main beam could be useful if the structure is going to become a more permanent place to stay, but for a short duration simply leaning the branches is adequate.

 Step 4: The Walls!

 We added some short walls to the sides of our structure for a few reasons: